sandialabs/coek/doc/api.rst

         coek::Parameter p("p", 1.0);

     The use of a numeric value to specify the array length precludes the use of the second argument to specify the parameter value.
     Hence, support for arrays of parameters seems to preclude the simple specification of parameter values.

 .. question::

     Do we forsee a need for non-double parameters?
 I could imagine doing the following?

-        auto qi = parameter<int>("q");
+        auto qi = coek::parameter<int>("q");

     Gravity allows for this type of typing of values.

 .. note::

     These are still 'concrete' parameters.
 They are assumed to have values that can be used immediately.
 In that sense, they differ from the abstract approach used in Pyomo.
-    But I the expression management is the same;  the parameters are included in the expression tree and not pulled out a constant values.
+But the expression management is the same;  the parameters are included in the expression tree and not pulled out a constant values.

 Expressions